ballerina-platform/blog/_posts/2023-05-31-announcing-ballerina-2201.6.0-swan-lake-update-6.md

 - **Persist client API:** This provides an interface to access and manipulate the data stored in your chosen data store.
 Whether you need to fetch data, update records, or perform other data-related operations, the persist client API simplifies the process.

-    The example code below demonstrates how CRUD operations can be performed on the persist model via the client API.
+    The example code below demonstrates how CRUD operations can be performed on the above model via the client API.

     ```ballerina
     import ballerina/io;